zhangfy1993/PRFFECT/README.md

 All packages should be installed using install.packages("<pkg_name>", dependencies = TRUE)

-The folder trial_run contains files which are intended to be a demonstration.
+The archive trial_run contains files which are intended to be a demonstration.
 Please use the example provided to test your R setup.
 This folder is self-contained, and the whole process of set selection, pre-processing and classification can be done in the same directory.
+Please extract this to a folder of your choice on your computer.
+Please read the README in the extracted folder to begin the demonstration.

 Archive example_input.zip contains a full spectral dataset and a training and test set created from that dataset.